Adiabatic Quantum Simulators: Supporting material

 \section{Supporting material}

-We have created a MATLAB-based numerical simulation of a simple case of the presented hybrid simulation method under Markovian noise.
-The full source code of the simulation will be made available online through EPAPS.
+Here we provide supplementary information on the adiabatic quantum simulation method.
+In addition, we have created a MATLAB-based numerical simulation of a simple instance of the hybrid simulator subject to Markovian noise.
+The full source code of the simulation is available on request.